ColumbusStateWorkforceInnovation/DevOps-Helm/2 - walkthrough/README.md

 wget https://raw.githubusercontent.com/bitnami/charts/master/bitnami/wordpress/values.yaml
 ```

+Add any non-empty strings you like for wordpresspassword, mariadb.auth.rootPassword, mariadb.auth.password

 update the values in service.type to NodePort, and set the nodePorts.http to "30000" and nodePorts.https to "30001"

 if we want to validate our values before we run we use the `dry-run` command